Quuxplusone/goodcook/md/goodcook.md

 > although the beets are cooked separately, not in the pot with
 > the rest.
 My husband likes to have a horseradish sauce with
 > the cabbage.
+>
+> The corned beef must have a layer of fat on one side.
+> Lean corned beef will not work.

 - 3 to 4 pound corned beef brisket
 - 1/2 medium onion, chopped